 1. Instagram post

 49 million people spend about 29 min a day on Instagram.
 What if, at that very time, they come across a post about a product they've been dreaming about for a long time?
 This post will most likely be the starting point for these users to come to your site.
+Gaining Instagram views can offer valuable insights into how audiences engage with user-generated content.
 Even if only 1% of the users considered purchasing your product — that's 490.000 of prospects.
 And what if you made a comment under such a post?
 The reach will naturally increase.

 2. Instagram stories

 Photos and videos users share to their story disappear from feed, their profile and direct after 24 hours.
 (Unless they add it as a highlight.)
 And that’s okay, taking into account the statistics we gave you above.
 That could be enough time to make a huge noise around your brand.

 “Social listening” tools can help you track your mentions, and timely reply to customers' reviews or react to their posts on Instagram and other social media.
 This will help you show once again that you are interested in providing quality service to your customers and that your care for them does not end at the time of purchase.
 Your brand reputation is an indisputable asset.

 These 3 forms of user-generated content can be applied to any social media your customers prefer — Facebook, Twitter, LinkedIn, and others.